gregpalmr/alluxio-secure-hadoop/README.md

 a.
 Copy your Alluxio tarball file (.tar.gz) to a directory accessible by the docker-compose utility.

 b.
-Modify the docker-compose.yml file, to "mount" that file as a volume.
-The target mount point must be in "/tmp/alluxio-install/".
+Modify the docker-compose.yml file, and add a new entry to the "volumes:" section for the alluxio-master and alluxio-worker services.
+The purpose is to "mount" your tarball file as a volume and the target mount point must be in "/tmp/alluxio-install/".
 For example:

      volumes:
        - ~/Downloads/alluxio-enterprise-2.7.0-SNAPSHOT-bin.tar.gz:/tmp/alluxio-install/alluxio-enterprise-2.7.0-SNAPSHOT-bin.tar.gz